About blended families and stepfamilies

-Blended families come in all shapes and sizes.
+Blended families and stepfamilies come in many shapes and sizes.

 For example, you and your partner might both have children from a previous relationship, or one of you might be new to parenting.
 Your children might be of similar or very different ages.
 You might also have a child together.

-Where children live also varies across families.
+Also, where children live varies across families.
 Some children might live with you some of the time, others might live with you most or all of the time, and others might visit only occasionally.
-Different children might have different arrangements – for example, a teenage child might be mostly at his dad’s, while his younger brother might be mostly at his mum’s.

-There are lots of great things about being in a new family.
+There are many great things about being in a new family.
 For example:

-- Blended families can be fun.
+- Blended families or stepfamilies can be fun.
 There are more people around who bring different personalities and new interests and perspectives.

-- Step-parents and step-grandparents can be a great source of extra support for parents and children.
+- Extra adults and grandparents can be a great source of additional support for parents and children.